Noovolari/leapp-website/README.md

 ## How to contribute to documentation directly without installing anything

-Contributing for documentation can be done directly from github like shown here: [https://github.com/Noovolari/leapp/edit/master/_pages/docs/000_documentation.markdown](https://github.com/Noovolari/leapp/edit/master/_pages/docs/000_documentation.markdown).
-Generally speaking you can go directly to the site github page: [https://github.com/Noovolari/leapp](https://github.com/Noovolari/leapp)
+Contributing for documentation can be done directly from GitHub like shown here: [https://github.com/Noovolari/leapp/edit/master/_pages/docs/000_documentation.markdown](https://github.com/Noovolari/leapp/edit/master/_pages/docs/000_documentation.markdown).
+Generally speaking you can go directly to the site GitHub page: [https://github.com/Noovolari/leapp](https://github.com/Noovolari/leapp)

 This is by far the simplest way to edit already existing documentation as you have direct access to it without installing anything.

-This allows you to access every file directly form github which is the simpliest way to apply updates.
-However to make more advanced customization expecially on specific pages of the sites the next session is clearly a more appropriate approach.
+This allows you to access every file directly from GitHub which is the simplest way to apply updates.
+However to make more advanced customization especially on specific pages of the sites the next session is clearly a more appropriate approach.

 Every time you edit a file online or create a new one: a pull-request is prepared directly for you

 ## How to install Jekyll and this project for local development as a team contributor

-- clone the project from our repository using a software like [https://www.sourcetreeapp.com/](https://www.sourcetreeapp.com/) or via bash using this guide: [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or if you know it just using: `git clone [https://github.com/YOUR-USERNAME/YOUR-REPOSITORY](https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)` or if you have a copy of the project already you can use: `git checkout master` in a folder of your choice which will contains the project.
+- clone the project from our repository using software like [https://www.sourcetreeapp.com/](https://www.sourcetreeapp.com/) or via Bash using this guide: [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or if you know it just using: `git clone [https://github.com/YOUR-USERNAME/YOUR-REPOSITORY](https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)` or if you have a copy of the project already you can use: `git checkout master` in a folder of your choice which will contains the project.
 - Verify that you have at least **ruby 2.6.3** installed on your machine.
-You can either install ruby globally or via ruby env. to keep things cleaner, please use `ruby -v` in your folder of choice to verify your ruby version.
-If you don't have ruby installed follow this guide: [https://www.ruby-lang.org/it/documentation/installation/](https://www.ruby-lang.org/it/documentation/installation/) which contains useful information on how to install it for different type of OS. **For Mac users** which is our main development platform we suggests using [rbenv](https://www.ruby-lang.org/it/documentation/installation/#rbenv) or [RVM](https://www.ruby-lang.org/it/documentation/installation/#rvm).
+You can either install Ruby globally or via ruby env. to keep things cleaner, please use `ruby -v` in your folder of choice to verify your Ruby version.
+If you don't have Ruby installed follow this guide: [https://www.ruby-lang.org/it/documentation/installation/](https://www.ruby-lang.org/it/documentation/installation/) which contains useful information on how to install it for different types of OS. **For Mac users** which is our main development platform we suggest using [rbenv](https://www.ruby-lang.org/it/documentation/installation/#rbenv) or [RVM](https://www.ruby-lang.org/it/documentation/installation/#rvm).
-- Once ruby is installed and the project is cloned you can simply use your editor of choice and a terminal to make it work locally following these suggestions:
+- Once Ruby is installed and the project is cloned you can simply use your editor of choice and a terminal to make it work locally following these suggestions:
-    - Open the folder in your editor of choice, for example we suggests [WebStorm](https://www.jetbrains.com/webstorm/) from IntelliJ which gives autocompletion and a high level flexibility or [Visual Studio Code](https://code.visualstudio.com/) for a more lightweight editor.
+    - Open the folder in your editor of choice, for example we suggest [WebStorm](https://www.jetbrains.com/webstorm/) from IntelliJ which gives autocompletion and a high level flexibility or [Visual Studio Code](https://code.visualstudio.com/) for a more lightweight editor.
     - Navigate to the project folder and either from the WebStorm terminal or your terminal run the following commands:

 ```bash